How to watch the Leonid and Taurid meteor showers dazzle November skies all month long

 Enjoy a little fire in the sky and pass along any epic fireball photos you happen to catch on Twitter @EricCMack.

-Discuss: The Leonid meteor shower peaks soon.
+Discuss: The Leonid meteor shower peaks this week.
 How to watch the celestial show

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.